-In some policies, a provision which relieves the insured of having to make premium payments after he or she has been disabled for 90 days, or the elimination period, if shorter.
-In addition, premiums paid during those 90 days are refunded and premiums due during the 90 days after recovery are waived.
+In some policies, a provision that relieves the insured of having to make premium payments after he or she has been disabled for 90 days, or the elimination period, if shorter.
+In addition, premiums paid during those 90 days are refunded, and premiums due during the 90 days after recovery are waived.

 Benefits paid to a worker to compensate for losses caused by a work-related injury or illness.